jeffreykegler/hoonlint/misc/whitespace.md

 necessary for `hoonfmt` and `hoonlint`.

-Whitespace in wide Hoon expressions and in all irregular expressions except SELACE, is always an "ace" -- a single space.
+Whitespace in wide Hoon expressions and in all irregular expressions except SELGAP, is always an "ace" -- a single space.
 This means that, for these Hoon expressions, there is latitude in the use of whitespace, and therefore no need for conventions of the kind described